nadu-pitt/nadu-pitt.github.io/prospective_students.md

 <!-- Strong candidates should be self-motivated and passionate about research on human-centered systems and have strong data analytical and programming skills. -->
 <!-- psychology and engineering disciplines (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering / etc.) -->

 If you are interested in working with me, I encourage you to apply to the [IS PhD program](https://www.dins.pitt.edu/academics/phd-information-science) and mention me in your statement.
 Feel free to contact me via email with the title “Prospective PhD Student" and include the following information: (1) your CV; (2) a copy of your transcripts; (3) a brief description of your background and research interests; and (4) representative publications or writing samples if available.
-I will reach out if there is a potential fit.
+However, I apologize that I may not be able to reply to the emails and provide feedback.